lecaillon/Evolve/README.md

 Database migration tool for .NET.
 Inspired by [Flyway](https://flywaydb.org/).

 Its purpose is to automate your database changes, and help keep those changes synchronized in all your environments.
+This makes it an ideal tool for continuous integration / delivery.

+Over all Evolve embraces simplicity.
+Migration scripts remain plan old SQL.

 ## Supported Databases
 - [x] PostgreSQL